marianamercier/database-playbook/README.md

 # 📘 Database Playbook

-A community-driven collection of **practical scripts and operational queries** for database professionals.
+A community-driven collection of **practical scripts and operational commands** for database professionals.

 ---